FAQ - Pet Dental Care

 • Pets with good dental health: Every 1-2 years

-• Predisposed breeds (small breeds, brachycephalic breeds): Generally annually
+• Predisposed breeds (small breeds, flat-faced breeds): Usually annually

 • Pets with a history of dental disease: Every 6-12 months

-My pet is senior - can they still have a dental cleaning?
+My pet is older—can they still have a dental cleaning?

 In most cases, yes.
-Senior pets often benefit even more from dental cleaning because:
+Senior pets often benefit even more from dental cleanings because:

 • Dental disease tends to worsen with age